heig-vd-dai-course/heig-vd-dai-course/27-semester-review-and-exam-preparation/PRESENTATION.md

 <small>You can find all Framasoft and GAPS evaluations
 [on the repository](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/27-semester-review-and-exam-preparation).</small>

-## Taboo questions
+## Remaining questions

-Here are some taboo questions we never take the time to discuss and I would like your opinion on them.
+Here are some remaining questions we never take the time to discuss and I would like your opinion on them.
 There will be no judgement and no consequences.
 I just want to understand your point of view.

-- Did you find the course too difficult?
+- Did you find the course too difficult or having too much content?
 - Did you feel the need to cheat during the semester?
 - Is there anything that you feel was not fair during the semester?
-- Do you have a taboo question you would like to ask?
+- Do you have a remaining question you would like to ask?

 ## Exam preparation